+Objectives

-Objectives: To identify whether and how the support needs approach for patients enables patients with chronic progressive conditions to identify, express and discuss their unmet support needs.
+To identify whether and how the Support Needs Approach for Patients (SNAP) enables patients with chronic progressive conditions to identify, express and discuss their unmet support needs.

+Methods

-Methods: Thirteen healthcare professionals trained in the Support Needs Approach for Patients (SNAP), recruited from three pilot sites in the East of England (across primary, community and secondary care) delivered SNAP to 56 patients with the exemplar condition chronic obstructive pulmonary disease over a 4-month period.
-Healthcare professionals participated in a mid-pilot semi-structured interview (pilot site representatives) and end-of pilot focus group (all healthcare professionals).
+Thirteen SNAP-trained healthcare professionals (HCPs) from three pilot sites in the East of England (across primary, community and secondary care) delivered SNAP to 56 patients with the exemplar condition chronic obstructive pulmonary disease (COPD) over a fourmonth period.
+HCPs participated in a mid-pilot semi-structured interview (pilot site representatives) and end-of pilot focus group (all HCPs).
 Twenty patients who received SNAP were interviewed about their experiences (topic-guided).
-Transcripts analysed using a framework approach.
+Transcripts analysed using framework approach.

+Results

-Results: There were differences in how healthcare professionals delivered SNAP and how patients engaged with it; analysing the interaction of these identified a continuum of care (from person-centred to healthcare professional-led) which impacted patient identification and expression of need and resulting responses.
-When delivered as intended, SNAP operationalised personcentred care enabling patient-led identification, expression and discussion of support needs.
+There were differences in how HCPs delivered SNAP and how patients engaged with it; analysing the interaction of these identified a continuum of care (from person-centred to HCP-led) which impacted on patient identification and expression of need and resulting responses.
+When delivered as intended, SNAP operationalised person-centred care enabling patient-led identification, expression, and discussion of support needs.

+Discussion

-Discussion: SNAP addresses the rhetoric within policy, good practice guidance and the personcentred care literature espousing the need to involve patients in identifying their needs and
+SNAP addresses the rhetoric within policy, good practice guidance and the person-centred care literature espousing the need to involve patients in identifying their needs and preferences by providing HCPs with a mechanism for achieving holistic person-centred care in everyday practice.